What Is the Difference between Yogurt and Kefir?

 Yogurt and milk kefir contain different types of bacteria, each of which performs different tasks.

 The beneficial bacteria found in yogurt help keep the digestive tract clean and provide food for the friendly bacteria found in a healthy gut.
 They pass through the digestive tract and are called transient bacteria.
-A chart listing the bacteria strains found in each of our yogurt starters may be found here.
+This chart lists the bacteria strains found in each of our yogurt starters.

 The bacteria in milk kefir, on the other hand, can actually colonize the intestinal tract.
 Kefir also contains a lot larger range of bacteria, as well as yeasts.
-For more information on the bacteria generally known to comprise milk kefir grains, click here.
+For more information, this article lists one reasearcher's findings on the bacteria and yeast strains comprising milk kefir grains.